Santiago-Pedemonte/Private-Blockchains/README.md

 For particular commands and/or a more comprehensive, step-by-step guide regarding startup of nodes on Blockchains with a particular consensus, please refer to the individual `README.md` inside each network's folder:
 * [Proof of Work-How to use](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/Proof-of-Work%20Blockchain/README.md)
 * [Proof of Authority-How to use](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/Proof-of-Authority%20Blockchain/README.md)

+The start commands for the nodes are included in the `Keys, etc....txt` file and should be run from inside the `/Geth` folder.

 ### Adding the Custom Network to MyCrypto: